Sanjay Thumma

 Sanjay Thumma (born 26 April 1970) popularly known as Vah-Chef, is an Indian celebrity chef, entrepreneur, restaurateur and television personality.
 He is the founder of the cooking website, vahrehvah.com.
-He is especially popular among the Indie-expatriate communities in mainland India.
+He is especially popular among the Indian-expatriate communities across the world, especially for his unique comedic style.
 He became known for his online recipe channel on YouTube, which he started in 2007, with over 750 million views.
 He is one of the three judges in the first season of MasterChef India – Telugu.

 Early life

 Sanjay Thumma was born in Hyderabad.
 His interest in the kitchen began when he was just 7 years old.
 His mother would engage him in the kitchen so that he would not annoy his siblings.
 His first dishes were dosa and scrambled eggs.
 His desire to cook increased when his mother was bedridden with a temporary illness and he had to cook for himself.
-He eventually went on to get his diploma in Hotel Management from IHM Hyderabad.
+He eventually went on to get his diploma in Hotel Management from the Institute of Hotel Management in Hyderabad.
 He is married to Ragini, who is also a chef, with whom he has a son.